mhaberler/mk_deb_server/README.md

   `travis-cli` will ask for github login details.
   The user must have admin privileges over `<USER/machinekit>`

+- Add GPG signing key
+  A passwordless GPG subkey is needed for reprepro.
+Follow the steps as outlined [here](https://www.gnupg.org/faq/gnupg-faq.html#automated_use) to remove the passphrase.
+Copy `secring.auto` to `keys/no_passwd_reprepro.key`.

 - Startup the docker containers

   ```